umigv/CV-Onboarding/4_Classical_CV/6_classical_cv_checkpoint.md

 Congrats on making it to the **fourth checkpoint**!

 * This checkpoint is a google colab notebook with a CV task.
-* You will need to get close enough output to Pranav's solution to pass this checkpoint.
+* You will need to get close enough output to our general solution to pass this checkpoint.
 * You can use all the resources in this section and go online as well if required.

 **Important**: Make a copy of the notebook to your own Google Drive before starting to edit it.
 You can do this by going to `File -> Save a copy in Drive`.
 The changes you make in the original notebook will not be saved.